 Absolutely anyone in the world can launch an ICO.
-Generally, the only requirements are creating a whitepaper describing your idea or project and developing a website to showcase the content.
+Generally, the only requirements are creating a white paper describing your idea or project and developing a website to showcase the content.
 The next step is to simply convince potential investors.
 Because of all the fraud that has occurred in the past, new projects often attempt to get popular influencers and independent reviewers to speak positively about the project.
 In addition, programmers and representatives are constantly available on social sites to answer any doubts or questions.
 Finally, you must determine and execute a pricing and distribution plan and you’re ready to go.
-Once again, the major point to understand is that just as all other cryptos, ICOs are high risk high reward projects that must be approached with caution.
+Once again, the major point to understand is that just like all other cryptos, ICOs are High-Risk, High-Reward projects that must be approached with caution.

 Stay tuned for more blog articles on different concepts and ideas that will improve your knowledge of Bitcoin Futures.

 Follow our official Twitter account to stay updated on the latest news.